-Rand Paul discloses 16 months late that his wife bought stock in company behind coronavirus treatment
+Rand Paul discloses 16 months late that his wife bought stock in company behind covid treatment

 “One would think he would make sure all of his reporting was on the up and up,” Libowitz said.

-Paul, an ophthalmologist who became the first U.S. senator to test positive for the virus in March 2020, has since clashed with federal health authorities over masks and other tools to mitigate spread of the virus.
+Paul, an ophthalmologist who in March 2020 became the first U.S. senator to test positive for the virus, has since clashed with federal health authorities over masks and other tools to mitigate spread of the virus.

 Tony Romm contributed to this report.